aadeg/TelegramAPy/README.md

 Now that you have created the instace, you can call all the methods defined in the [Telegram Bot API](https://core.telegram.org/bots/api) page.

-This library is updated with the changes of October 28, 2015.
+This library is updated with the changes of November, 2015.